Copyright 2023 Author: John R. Taylor, Altcoingazette©

 Not Investment Advice or Advise depending on lots of spelling errors ...Opinion Only.

 Legal Disclaimer: This is not an offer to purchase or a recommendation purchase any securities or cryptocurrencies etc. The publisher may maintain either a long or short position in the above mentioned cryptocurrency, or no position at all.
 The publisher and or this website does not receive any compensation for discussing any of the cryptocurrencies mentioned on this website.
 This information is for information \ educational purposes only and is not to be construed as "any" form of investment advise.
 Use and read at your own risk!

 The content is for informational purposes only, you should not construe any such information or other material as legal, tax, investment, financial, or other advice.
 Nothing contained on our site constitutes a solicitation, recommendation, endorsement, or offer by Altcoingazette.
 You shall assume the sole responsibility of evaluating the merits and risks associated with the use of any information or other content on Altcoingazette before making any decisions based on such information or other content.
 There are risks associated with investing in cryptocurrencies.
 Investing in cryptocurrencies involves risk of loss and loss of principal is possible.

 "Not investment advise".
 Do your own research, DYOR.
 No cryptocurrencies have been "touted".
 No Investment Advise!
 This website is not an Investment Advisor!
 Please don't blame this website when you win, lose and then win billions in the crypto market, it's not our fault.
-This website is for entertainment and or satire purposes, please have a lot of fun when reading, Thank you.
+This website is for entertainment purposes, please have a lot of fun when reading, Thank you.